 More About Emily Sierra

 Ecléctico – 2015

+Q:What is your internal experience when you feel REALLY connected to the music?
 A:Music is freedom!
 Music makes me express myself better.
 I have the power of communicating a story through my saxophone in which I can touch people’s heart and feelings, and above all, I can be just myself.